arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ## Goals

-- Introduce the `Arduino_MachineControl` library’s key features and capabilities.
+- Introduce the `Arduino_MachineControl` library’s latest release key features and capabilities.
-- Show the `Arduino_MachineControl` library's main differences between its first and latest version.
+- Show the `Arduino_MachineControl` library's main differences between its first and latest release.

 ## Hardware and Software Requirements